ALL, ENTIRE, WHOLE

 Veronika Raila can neither walk nor speak yet invites us into her captivating world in this poetic essay film.

 Includes Herman Brown is Feeling Down, winner of Best Animation at SMHAF 2019.
-Followed by a Q&A with Jacob Topen, Lucy Joan Barnes, Kirsty Strain, Steven Fraser, Sophia Carr-Gomm, Gordon Collins, Linda McDonald Cairns and Dan Castro.
+Followed by a Q&A with Jacob Topen, Clark Alexander, Kirsty Strain, Steven Fraser, Sophia Carr-Gomm, Gordon Collins, Linda McDonald Cairns and Dan Castro.